 You cannot be admitted as a registered student of the university until acceptable arrangements for payment of fees are agreed.
 If an employer is sponsoring you, you should immediately send a letter of confirmation or fax a copy of the letter directly to the address at the end of this section.
 Alternately, you can bring this letter with you when you attend the university, although this could delay your registration process.
 However, please note that students are responsible for any fee payment not made by the sponsor.
-For further information, please see the Further information on the sanctions that will be applied to your student account are detailed in the university’s Policy and Procedures for Non-Payment of Tuition Fees.
+The sanctions that will be applied to your account can be found in the university's Policy and Procedures for Non-Payment of Tuition Fees.
 Letters of sponsorship from individuals (e.g. parents, relatives and friends) are not acceptable.

 If your sponsor is only paying a proportion of your fees you will need to pay the remainder under the same arrangements as those outlined above.
 For example if your employer is sponsoring you for half your programme fee for the academic year, you will need to pay at least 50% of the balance to be able to register.
 Your sponsorship letter must: